assistant-os/assistant-os/doc/master-plan.md

 ### Security

 The assistant has several ways to protect you.
 The first way is the protection of your online accounts.
 Give your emails to the assistant.
-Turn on the check and every evening it will check if these emails are compromised.
+Turn on the online protection and every evening it will check if these emails are compromised.

 ### Meteo

-Every morning
+Every morning, the virtual assistant gives the meteo of the day in the current location.
+You can also ask directly the meteo for the current day.